-Set in 1954, a group of Florida high schoolers seek out to help a buddy lose his virginity, which leads them to seek revenge on a sleazy nightclub owner and his redneck sheriff brother for harassing them.
+In 1954, a group of Florida high schoolers seek out to help their buddy lose his virginity, which leads them to seek revenge on a sleazy nightclub owner and his redneck sheriff brother for harassing them.

-When lovable nerds Gilbert and Lewis embark on their freshman year at Adams College, little do they realize the perils that await them.
-They're beset with taunting by the jocks of Alpha Beta fraternity, which only worsens when the jocks accidentally burn down their house and are forced toss the freshmen out of the freshmen dorm.
+When lovable nerds Gilbert and Lewis embark on their freshman year at Adams College, little do they realize the dangers that await them.
+They are beset by taunting from the jocks of Alpha Beta fraternity, which only worsens when the jocks accidentally burn down their house and toss the freshmen out of the freshmen dorm.
 To make matters more problematic, Lewis develops a crush on pretty Betty Childs, popular sorority sister and quarterback's girlfriend.
-Joined by the aptly named Booger and the violin-playing Pointdexter, the nerds soon realize they must form their own fraternity in self-defense.
-Soon the tables are turned as the nerds employ high-tech warfare against the jocks.... but can they really win and make a difference?
+Joined by the aptly named Booger and the violin-playing Poindexter, the nerds soon realize they must form their own fraternity in self-defense.
+Soon the tables are turned as the nerds employ high-tech warfare against the jocks.... but can they really succeed and make a difference?
 Written by

 Rick Munoz <email@example.com>

 16 of 25 people found this review helpful.